ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Life is not just the passing of time.
-Life is the collection of experiences and their intensity. — Jim Rohn
+> **Citacao:** You know you are on the road to success if you would do your job and not be paid for it. — Oprah Winfrey

 fim do arquivo